As well as funding available from us, there are other sources of grants and funding advice available.

 Cumberland Building Society Community Fund

-Cumbria CVS offers help, advice, training and support to third sector groups throughout Cumbria.
-They can help with writing successful funding applications, and provide funding searches, high impact funding events and professional training.
+See funding on the Cumbria CVS website and the offer of help in writing successful funding applications, providing funding searches and high impact funding events and professional training.

 ACTion with Communities in Cumbria (ACT)

-ACT is the community development organisation and rural community council for Cumbria.
-It offers support and advice on community and rural issues.
+Go to ACT website to find out about their offers support and advice on community and rural issues.